ChrstphrHll/npc_gen/students/Audree Dixon.md

 ### Description
 - Human Monk from Aldercrown Empire
 - 1st year Assault student in Alderden
-- short curly platinum hair that's braided, Blue eyes, and Fair skin
+- shoulder length curly red hair that's plain, Blue eyes, and Fair skin
 - Is Clean and Licentious, and has Commonality as their ideal

 ### Organizations